 Do you ever feel like there’s a knot in your stomach when you’re worried or stressed?
 Do nerves make you feel butterflies in your gut?
-Stomach problems are among the most common symptoms of stress and anxiety.
-Whether it’s a one-time stressor or chronic worry, UChicago Medicine Ingalls Memorial gastroenterologist Kevin Dolehide, DO, explains the warning signs that the knot in your stomach could develop into a more serious condition.
+Whether it’s a one-time stressor or chronic worry, stomach problems are among the most common symptoms of stress and anxiety.
+As a gastroenterologist at UChicago Medicine Ingalls Memorial, I help patients determine if their stomach pain is stress-related or if their symptoms are caused by a more serious condition.

 When a person is stressed, the adrenal glands make and release the hormone cortisol into the bloodstream.
 This causes the fight-or-flight response, and can also trigger abdominal discomfort, stomach cramps, constipation, diarrhea, nausea and other symptoms.

-People experiencing chronic stress may also eat more or eat unhealthy foods, smoke, or drink more alcohol or coffee than normal, Dolehide said.
+People experiencing chronic stress may also eat more or eat unhealthy foods, smoke, or drink more alcohol or coffee than normal.
 These new habits can also cause stomach or GI discomfort.

-Dolehide said his father, who was a longtime physician, always said “the stressed fall into the lap of a physician.”
-The two worked together at their practice in the Beverly neighborhood of Chicago for 25 years until his father retired from medicine at age 88.
-Dolehide’s uncle also practiced medicine and inspired him to become a physician.
+My father, who was a longtime physician, always said “the stressed fall into the lap of a physician.”
+We worked together in the Beverly neighborhood of Chicago for 25 years until he retired from medicine at age 88.
+My uncle also practiced medicine and inspired me to become a physician.